movingbrands/bbc-voice-assistant-identity/README.md

 The contents are then passed through the [`<ContentSerializer/>`](./.storybook/components/ContentSerializer.js) component which recursively matches the `type` to a specific component as defined in [`defaultSerializers.js`](./.storybook/components/defaultSerializers.js).

-This means that the example is serialized into the following React code:
+This means that the example JSON snippet above generates the following React code:

 ```jsx
 <Header>